 The Himalaya and Karakoram range is one of the most dramatic landscapes on the planet and straddles five countries — Pakistan, India, Nepal, Tibet and Bhutan.
 We run customised treks and expeditions catering for the first time beginner as well as the most experienced climbers seeking a new challenge.

 We pride ourselves on having the most experienced Himalayan climbers in Australia on our guiding team, with more major Himalayan summits to their name than most commercial trekking companies.
 Our experienced and qualified staff enable you to have a safe and enjoyable adventure.
 Our logistics and organisation of all our treks is done with precision, so that you are well-catered for, even in the most demanding of environments.

 Mera Peak (6476 m) is located in the Hinku Valley, east of Mt Everest, and is the highest “trekking” peak in Nepal.
 It is a great trek for first-time climbers and trekkers.
 The view from the Mera Peak summit is one of the most amazing vistas in the world, with four of the five highest mountains in the world in full view.
 We also offer a four day extension over the Amphu Lapcha Pass (5850 m) that returns us to Lukla via Island Peak and the Khumbu Valley.
 The Amphu Lapcha Pass is a serrated and knife edge pass that separates the Honku Valley to the south, and the Imja Galcier to the north and is an exhilarating way to exit from Mera Peak.

 Chulu East (6429 m) in the Annapurna region provides another great trekking peak off the beaten track and gets us away from the crowds in the Everest region.
 This trek finishes in Jomsom where the soaring peaks of Dhaulagiri and Nilgiri form a stunning backdrop.
-As the district headquarters, it is primarily an administrative and commercial center with government officials and merchants rubbing shoulders with the local residents of the region, known as Thakalis.
+As the district headquarters, it is primarily an administrative and commercial centre with government officials and merchants rubbing shoulders with the local residents of the region, known as Thakalis.